 Lower dentures are built in the form of an arch, and they are made to fit over the patient’s existing ridge.
 The only thing that keeps a lower denture from sliding around in the mouth is the vertical height of the bony ridge underlying the soft tissue ridge.
 The bony ridge is what is left of the jawbone after the teeth are extracted.
 Unfortunately, much of the ridge you are looking at in the image above is simply flabby soft tissue.
 This is because over a period of years, the alveolar bone (the bone that used to surround the teeth) simply melts away (resorbes) after the teeth are extracted .
 Later, we will look at x-rays showing the outline of dentures and their underlying ridges.

-The lower jaw on the right shows the extent of the bone in a younger person who has all of his or her teeth.
+The lower jaw above shows the extent of the bone in a younger person who has all of his or her teeth.
 As long as that person keeps the teeth in healthy bone, the distance between the tip of the chinbone and the top edge of the incisor teeth (the four front teeth) remains about the same throughout life.
 I have a large number of 70 year old patients with jaws that look like this.

 Remember that the soft tissue on the floor of the mouth (inside the curve of the ridge) lies at about the same vertical level as the place where the lips and cheeks attach to the gums on the outside (the vestibule).
 These attachments remain constant throughout life.

 On the outside, (the vestibule, where the cheeks and lips fold over to become the gums) the level of soft tissue attachment coincides approximately with the level of the external oblique ridge and the mental foramen.
 The mental foramen is a hole in the bone where the mandibular nerve exits to provide feeling to the lips and cheeks.